xsc/lein-isolate/README.md

 # lein-isolate [![Clojars Project](https://img.shields.io/clojars/v/lein-isolate.svg)](https://clojars.org/lein-isolate)

 __lein-isolate__ is a helper to perform automatic dependency isolation when creating a Leiningen plugin.

-This uses [mranderson][mranderson] internally to inline Clojure files.
+Internally, [mranderson][mranderson] is used to inline Clojure files and redirect `require` calls to the appropriate namespaces.

 [mranderson]: https://github.com/benedekfazekas/mranderson